 If you love holiday tunes and traditions, you have no shortage of options.
 Enjoy your favorite carols or discover new favorites at The Blenders annual holiday show, Dec.
 12-15 at the Pantages Theatre in downtown Minneapolis.
 Watch a holiday classic at "It's A Wonderful Life: A Live Radio Play," performed at The Saint Paul Hotel accompanied by lunch or dinner.

 The St. Olaf Christmas Festival is one of the oldest Christmas musical celebrations in the United States.
 It dates back to 1912 and features more than 500 student musicians and the St. Olaf Orchestra.

 Snap a photo with Santa and see live reindeer at Holz Farm Old Fashioned Holiday in Eagan on Dec.
-2, or see Mrs. Claus at the Taylors Falls lighting festival Nov.
-23-24.
-Visit Snoopy, Charlie Brown and the gang at Shakopee’s Holiday Fest on Nov.
-30. Join the Christmas in the Park celebration in Crosby Dec.
-5 to see the tree lighting, Mr. and Mrs. Claus, live reindeer and more.
-Santa and his reindeer also pay a visit to the Andrew J. Volstead House Museum in Granite Falls on Dec.
-23.
+8, or see Mrs. Claus at the Taylors Falls lighting festival Nov.
+29-Dec.
+1. Join the Christmas in the Park celebration in Crosby Dec.
+6 to see the tree lighting, Mr. and Mrs. Claus, live reindeer and more.

 See what’s happening only in Minnesota this holiday and winter season.
 Share your Minnesota holiday adventures using #OnlyinMN.